A Unified Framework for Linear-Programming Based Communication Receivers: Simulation Study: Joint Decoding and Equalization of Binary Coded Transmissions over an Intersymbol Interference Channel

 In this section we provide a simulation study of the linear-programming receiver of Section \ref{sec:equalization_decoding}.
-First we consider use of the binary $[7,4]$ Hamming code with BPSK modulation (constellation $\mathcal{T} = \{ -1, +1 \}$) over the Proakis B channel \cite[Chapter 10]{Proakis} with $L=2$ and $(h_1, \; h_2, \; h_3) = (1/\sqrt{6}, \; 2/\sqrt{6}, \; 1/\sqrt{6})$ (this channel is static and is normalized to unity power gain).
+First we consider use of the binary $[7,4]$ Hamming code with BPSK modulation (constellation $\mathcal{T} = \{ -1, +1 \}$) over the Proakis B channel \cite[Chapter 10]{Proakis}; this is an intersymbol interference (ISI) channel with $L=2$ and $(h_1, \; h_2, \; h_3) = (1/\sqrt{6}, \; 2/\sqrt{6}, \; 1/\sqrt{6})$ -- the channel is static and is normalized to unity power gain.
 For the binary $[7,4]$ Hamming code, we use the $7 \times 7$ circulant parity-check matrix with first row $(1 \; 1 \; 1 \; 0 \; 1 \; 0 \; 0)$.
 The minimum AWGN pseudoweight of the Hamming code with respect to this matrix is equal to $3$, the code's minimum distance; this may be deduced by using the eigenvalue-based AWGN pseudoweight lower bound of \cite[Theorem 1]{Vontobel_Koetter_lower_bounds}.